isthaison/react-native-socket-io-multi-chat/readme.md

 ### Run Android
 At the first place you need to have emulator running.
 You can setup it via Android Studio.
-For now the IP for android version to reach node is `10.0.2.2`, as Android Develoers made it as a bridge.
+For now the IP for android version to reach node is `10.0.2.2`, as Android Developers made it as a bridge.

 ```
 react-native run-android